What are Species Survival Plan® Programs?

 One example of a successful SSP Program in action is the amazing story of red wolf recovery right here at Point Defiance Zoo & Aquarium.
 Red wolves once roamed the eastern third of the country, but by 1980 they were declared extinct in the wild.
 Fourteen remaining individuals were brought to Point Defiance Zoo to launch the red wolf SSP.

-Thanks to the collaborative efforts of the Zoo and our many partner organizations, the red wolf population has grown to over 250 individuals and red wolves have even been reintroduced to the wild.
+Thanks to the collaborative efforts of the Zoo and our many partner organizations, the red wolf population has grown to about 250 individuals and red wolves have even been reintroduced to the wild.